Juchytil/Toy-Review-ML/README.md

     !gdown 1-kTqWb23FqbnjDKTas4n8UoxtXotWP3z

-Ensure the CSV is named amazon_toy.csv and placed in the root directory.
+Ensure the CSV is named amazon_baby.csv and placed in the root directory.

 ## How to run
 Once set up, you can train the model directly from the command line: